 Once you get really good at this drill, move back a foot or two and challenge yourself.
 One of the reasons the Tour pros rarely miss from this distance is that they practice these putts a lot.
 You should too!!

-6 FROM TRACK TO TEE If you're missing too many putts to either side of the hole, here's a great drill to help you figure out why.
+If you’re missing too many putts to either side of the hole, here’s a great drill to help you figure out why.

 Notice how I’m hitting putts out of a “track” that I’ve set up with two shafts?
 I also have a tee placed on the target line as the ball comes out of the track.